One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity

-In AdS/BCFT case we identify the chiral and anti-chiral mode and for the clear physical meaning here we should take the identification for what we have calculated such as partition functions.
-Then we get similar expression \ref{4.7} and \ref{4.13} as in for one-loop partition function.
-Toward deriving full partition function we should sum over all possible geometries with a given boundary condition \citep{Maldacena:2004rf}.
-In our case the bulk geometry is a half of the solid torus, therefore we can sum over torus moduli $SL(2,\mathbb{Z})$.
-As we discussed briefly this in section 4, the computation is quite similar as the one in \citep{Maloney:2007ud}.
-We do not explicitly calculate, hence it will be an interesting direction to analyze the spectrum using modular Bootstrap in BCFT case as in pure gravity case \citep{Benjamin:2020mfz,Benjamin:2019stq}.
+In order to derive the full partition function, we should sum over all possible geometries with a given boundary condition \citep{Maldacena:2004rf}.
+In this work, the bulk geometry is a half of the solid torus, therefore we can sum over the torus moduli $SL(2,\mathbb{Z})$.
+As we discussed briefly in section 4, the computation is similar to the one in \citep{Maloney:2007ud}.
+It will be an interesting direction to develop this calculation further and analyze the spectrum using modular bootstrap in BCFTs as in the pure gravity case \citep{Benjamin:2020mfz,Benjamin:2019stq}.